iomesh/docs/docs/advanced-functions/localpv-manager.md

 ## IOMesh Hostpath LocalPV

 IOMesh LocalPV Manager offers two types of volumes: `HostPath` and `Device`.
-IOMesh HostPath Local PV supports creating PV from a directory on a node and enabling the capacity limit for a PV, while IOMesh Device Local PV allows for PV creation using a block device for pod use.
-When selecting the volume type for your applications and databases, consider whether they require exclusive use of a disk or mounting a raw block device.
-If so, select the IOMesh Device Local PV.
-If this is not a requirement, choose the IOMesh Hostpath local PV instead.
+With `HostPat`h, you can create PVs from a local directory on a node and enable capacity limits for PVs. `Device`, on the other hand, allows creating PVs using a block device for pod use.
+When choosing between these volume types, consider whether your applications or databases require exclusive use of a disk or require mounting a raw block device.
+If so, choose `Device`, or else `HostPath` should suffice.

 ### Create HostPath Local PV